paulasilvatech/Code-AI-Dev/docs/complete_workshop_guide.md

 > - ✅ AI can help identify and fix common security vulnerabilities

 > ✅ **Checkpoint:** Your code now uses parameterized queries and comprehensive input validation instead of vulnerable string concatenation

+#### 📝 Module 3 Summary - What You Learned
+✅ How SQL injection attacks work and why they're dangerous ✅ How to use parameterized queries to prevent SQL injection ✅ Importance of input validation and sanitization
+✅ How to use Copilot Chat for security analysis
+✅ Best practices for secure database access

 ---